drdn/slides/PITCHME.md

 Note:

 Take some time to develop a search strategy that works for you.
 Your experience will vary.

-1. Cast a wide net first and then refine, e.g., broad and shallow vs. narrow and deep.

-2. Your initial search may be painfully unproductive.
-Avoid the urge to *pre-crastinate*.

-3. Your initial ideas should be conceptual, theoretical, high-level.
-From these concepts you can drill-down and get specific.

-4. Look for and analyze thematic trends in seemingly disparate or unrelated topics.
-Trends can help you both decide what to do, and what *not* to do.

-5. Reduce these themes and ideas into a set of core vocabulary terms--these will become your search keywords.
-Use a thesaurus to find word variants; use official thesauri to discover how different indexes and catalogs are organizing information.
-6. Use citation managers liek Zotero, Mendeley, EndNote (if you have a subscription), or BibTex (if you're into that sorta thing.)
+Using citation managers like Zotero, Mendeley, EndNote (if you have a subscription), or BibTex (if you're into that sorta thing.)

 +++